-- other uses and disclosures not described in the notice
+- Other uses and disclosures not described in this Notice

 If you provide us authorization to use or disclose health information about you, you may revoke that authorization, in writing, at any time.
 If you revoke your authorization, we will no longer use or disclose health information about you for the activities covered by the authorization, except if we have already acted in reliance on your permission.
 We are unable to take back any disclosures we have already made with your authorization, and we are required to retain records of health information.

 YOUR RIGHTS REGARDING HEALTH INFORMATION ABOUT YOU

 You have the following rights regarding health information we maintain about you: